abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 1. All elements have *joins* and *meets*.
 2. Those *meet* and *join* operations *distribute* over one another, that is if we denote joins as meets as  $∨$ or $∧$, then $x ∨ (y ∧ z) = (x ∨ y) ∧ (x ∨ z)$.

 The partial orders that meet the first criteria are called *lattices*.
 The ones that meet the second one are called distributive lattices.
+So we may phrase the theorem like this:

 And the "prime" elements which we use to construct the inclusion order are the elements that are not the *join* of any other elements.
 They are also called *join-irreducible* elements.

+> Each distributive lattice is isomorphic to an inclusion order of the *join-irreducible* elements.
+{: .theorem}

 By the way, the partial orders that are *not* distributive lattices are also isomorphic to inclusion orders, it is just that they are isomorphic to inclusion orders that *do not contain all possible combinations* of elements.

 ## Lattices

-We will now review the orders for which Birkhoff's theorem applies i.e. the *lattices*.
+We will now talk more about  *lattices* (the orders for which Birkhoff's theorem applies).
 Lattices are partial orders, in which every two elements have a *join* and a *meet*.
 So every lattice is also partial order, but not every partial order is a lattice (we will see even more members of this hierarchy).

 Most partial orders that are created based on some sort of rule are distributive lattices, like for example the partial orders from the previous section are also distributive lattices when they are drawn in full, for example the color-mixing order.